Historical Apoplexy · State Legislative Adaptations · Michigan

 Defense Commissary Agency operates a commissary at Selfridge Air

-Michigan taxpayers fund the federal commissary system through their
+fund the federal commissary system through their income taxes.

-income taxes.
-Michigan military families at Selfridge shop at below-
+Michigan military families at Selfridge shop at below-retail prices

-civilians — including the civilians of Detroit and Flint — are
+including the civilians of Detroit and Flint, are denied access to

-denied access to the system their taxes fund.
-This is not an
+the system their taxes fund.
+This is not an argument, it is a

 (11) The geographer Albrecht Penck calculated in 1925 that Earth's